-- Place thermometers in return and supply ducts as near furnace as possible.
-Be sure thermometers do not see heat exchanger so that radiant heat does not affect readings.
-This practice is particularly important with straight-run ducts. - When thermometer readings stabilize, subtract return-air temperature from supply-air temperature to determine air temperature rise.
+- Place duct thermometers in return and supply ducts as close to furnace as possible.
+Be sure thermometers do not "see" heat exchangers so that radiant heat does not affect thermometer readings.
+This is particularly important with straight run ducts. - 2.
+When thermometer readings stabilize, subtract return-air temperature from supply-air temperature to determine temperature rise.